-If you have been thinking about remodeling your home and done any research you probably have stumbled across the phrase “open-floor plan”, or “open-concept design”.
-This style of interior architecture has been the dominant trend for years, and has been the goal in many major remodeling projects.
-The objective is to join the kitchen and dining room, dining room and living room, or all three into some form of communal living space.
-If you’re thinking about renovating your home and are considering an open-floor plan, read on to see if it would work for you!
+If you’re considering a home remodel you’ve likely stumbled across the phrases “open floor plan”, “open concept design”, or the newly formed “great room floor plans”.
+This style of interior design architecture has been the dominant trend for years and has been the goal of many major remodeling projects.
+As stated above, the objective is to join the kitchen and dining room, dining room and living room, or all three into some form of communal living space.
+Join NYKB, leaders in New York home renovations, as we lay out the pros and cons of open floor plans.

-What exactly constitutes an open floor plan?
-The most accurate definition of an open floor plan is; an open floor plan is the generic term used in residential architecture, that makes use of large, open spaces and minimizes the use of small, enclosed rooms.
-Generally these spaces have two or more common spaces joined together to form a larger space by eliminating partition walls.
+So, what is a great room in a house?
+And what exactly constitutes an open floor plan?
+An open floor plan is the generic term used in residential architecture, that makes use of large, open spaces and minimizes the use of small, enclosed rooms.
+Generally, these rooms have two or more common spaces joined together to form a larger space by eliminating partition walls.

-Pro Tip: A kitchen and dining area are seen quite a lot as connected spaces, and can be “separated” by an island or peninsula!
+Although a kitchen and dining area are often seen as connected spaces, they can be “separated” by an island or peninsula!

 While this design style was viewed as “modern” and “cutting-edge” in the 1950s, by the 1990s this was the norm in home design, particularly in suburbia.
 This trend holds true today, where being able to use the terms “open floor plan,” open concept,” or “great room” adds real estate value to a home.
-Recently, we have seen more families starting to explore the more traditional, closed-room architecture model, particularly with more and more people working from home today.
+Recently, we have seen more families starting to explore the more traditional, closed-room architecture model, particularly with more and more people currently working from home.
 It allows for greater privacy and can help homes feel less cluttered.
-Still, for the vast majority of homeowners, an open floor plan is highly prized when shopping for a new house, and creating an open floor plan is a major reason why people undertake major remodeling projects.
+Still, for the vast majority of homeowners, an open floor plan is highly prized when shopping for a new house, and creating an open floor plan is often the reason why people undertake major remodeling projects.
 Open floor plans allow for individual activities and social togetherness to coexist: family members can do their own activities, yet still communicate with one another.
-And for entertaining, the kitchen, dining room, and living room blend together into one large party space.
+When it comes to entertaining, the kitchen, dining room, and living room blend together into one large party space.

 - Improved Traffic Flow

-Without doors to open and close and no walls to hinder traffic, people can move through space unhindered.
-Open concepts are especially valuable for larger households with busy morning schedules because there’s enough room for everyone to move around as they prepare for the day.
+Without doors to open and close and no walls to hinder traffic, people can move through the space unhindered.
+Open concepts are especially valuable for larger households with busy schedules, because there’s enough room for everyone to move around as they go about their day.

 - Makes a Small Space Feel Larger